Jamie Parker: Shakespeare

 In 2009 he played Oliver in As You Like It at Shakespeare's Globe.

 He returned in 2010 to play Prince Hal in both Henry IV Part 1 and Henry IV Part 2.
 His musical talents were further exhibited (briefly) when he played a wooden recorder in an early tavern scene.

 During the spring of 2012 he toured the UK in the Globe production of Henry V, a production which subsequently played at Shakespeare's Globe on London's Southbank during the summer of 2012 thereby completing his traversal of the Prince Hal story arc in Shakespeare's history plays at the Globe.
 Parker was also featured in two of the six episodes of the BBC Four's production Shakespeare Uncovered (2012).
 Each episode explored and revealed the extraordinary world and works of William Shakespeare and the still-potent impact they have today.
 The series combined interviews with actors, directors and scholars, along with visits to key locations, clips from some of the most celebrated film and television adaptations, and illustrative excerpts from the plays staged specially for the series at Shakespeare's Globe in London.

 He played Hamlet in BBC Radio 4's production of Hamlet, directed by Marc Beeby.
 It was first broadcast in March 2014.

-He also played Mark Anthony in BBC Radio 4's production of ‘’Julius Caesar’’, directed by Marc Beeby, first broadcast in July 2018.
+He also played Mark Antony in BBC Radio 4's production of Julius Caesar, directed by Marc Beeby, first broadcast in July 2018.